 Merrill Amos is an advocate for Social Justice.
 Born in Syracuse, NY, she spent most of her childhood in Western Colorado.
 She received her Bachelor of Arts (Cum Laude) in Women’s Studies and Political Science from Hobart and William Smith Colleges in Geneva, NY and is also an accomplished musician, having released an acoustic EP on iTunes.
 She has performed as an opening act for multiple internationally recognized artists.
 Merrill speaks Italian and studied art history in Rome.
 She is an inductee to the Lives and Legacies division of the National Women’s Hall of Fame for her role in a cohort working to make feminism a more accessible topic to the public, ultimately publishing her co-authored piece, “Feminism: Can I Get Mine To Go?” in On the Issues Magazine (2011).
 Merrill worked as a Business Researcher for the Los Angeles County Economic Development Corporation.
 She relocated to Berkeley in 2012 where she decided to bring her passion for social justice through the channels of the museum world.
 Merrill believes that in this age of hyper-connectivity there is great need for the advocacy of knowledge itself – for the experience of information that little else but a museum could provide.
 She is currently pursuing her Master’s degree in Museum Studies at USF.
 She completed an internship in Winter 2014 at the International Museum of Women and also received a fellowship award to attend the annual American Alliance of Museums’ conference in Seattle in May 2014.

 2017 update: Merrill completed a curatorial internship at the Mexican Museum in San Francisco helping to plan an exhibition of Folk Art that opened in Fall 2014.
 (For more on this exhibition, click here.)
 She co-curated an exhibition on the history of Lone Mountain College that opened in October 2014 and then consulted for the Wireless Museum, a San Francisco start-up.
 In January 2015, she accepted a position as Curator/Educator the National Women’s Hall of Fame in Seneca Falls, New York.
-You can read more about her work by clicking here.
-In Spring 2016, she accepted a full time position as Associate Director of Accreditation & Institutional Assessment at the Wentworth Institute of Technology in Boston.
+You can read more about her work there by clicking here.
+In Spring 2017, she accepted a full time position as Program Manager, Office for Diversity, Inclusion and Community Partnership, Harvard University School of Medicine.

 Alexa Beaman grew up in Palo Alto and received her BA in psychology from University of California, Santa Cruz.
 She studied in Lyon, France, taking classes exclusively taught in French.
 Through the Teaching Assistant Program, she returned to France to teach English to low-income elementary school children in a Parisian suburb.
 She was formally introduced to the museum field while hosting tours at the Musée d’Orsay and Centre Pompidou Contemporary Art Museum in Paris.
 When she returned to the US, she joined the Board of Shipyard Trust for the Arts, an advocacy group supporting Hunters Point artists and the Bayview Community in San Francisco, and interned at Johansson Projects, an Oakland contemporary art gallery.
 She worked in Visitor Services, and recently completed an K-12 education internship at The Walt Disney Family Museum.
 She is currently pursuing her Master’s degree in Museum Studies at USF, concentrating on education, engagement, and technology.
 During her first semester of graduate school, she conducted a significant research project focusing on the Common Core State Standards as applied to museum educational programming, and had the opportunity to present her research to undergraduate students.
 She was elected Founding President of USF’s Museum Studies Graduate Association by her classmates.